shivamsinghlive/recipe-book/recipe-book/README.md

     use ingredient model class in shopping list component
     > we create shared folder for ingredient model and other shared things use the ingredient blueprint / model in shopping list component

+working on shopping list edit component
+    for now -> just create a form
 _________________________________________